 Children aged over 12 months

-Children should be encouraged to drink water:
+Children should be

 - as part of the daily routine, for example, after brushing teeth and before, during and after playtime at school